Sharing Kansas history

-Page 2 of 3 - Because of this a quarantine was developed in Missouri, which caused a problem getting the cattle north.
+Because of this a quarantine was developed in Missouri, which caused a problem getting the cattle north.

 A cattle buyer from Illinois, Joseph McCoy, recognized the new railroad being built into the prairie in Kansas and went up and down that route looking for a suitable town to build stockyards.
 He settled on Abilene.
 His idea was for buyers to come to Abilene or have the option to ship cattle east from there.

 "That opened up this whole new idea of a cattle town," Gray said.

 Gray said cowboys got a bad reputation for shooting things up, but that depended on the situation.
 In Abilene in early years, there was nothing there for them so they came and sold their cattle and left with no problems.

 That changed when all of the businesses began to pop up.